Mediation and Settlement Facilitation

-I provide mediation, settlement facilitation and legal counsel in the following areas:
+I provide mediation and settlement facilitation services in the following areas:

-Real Estate - legal counsel concerning commercial and residential real property, transactions, title review, easements, landlord/tenant issues and homeowners' associations
+Real Estate - commercial and residential real property, transactions, title review, easements, licenses, landlord/tenant issues and homeowners' associations

-Business - legal counsel with respect to contracts, licenses, trademark applications, claims for debts and money due, breach of contract/warranty, construction, creation and maintenance of corporate entities and tort law
+Business - contracts, license agreements, claims for debt and money due, breach of contract/warranty, construction, corporate entities, and tort law

-Wills, Trusts and Probate - legal counsel related to estate documents, probate matters and estate asset distribution disputes
+Wills, Trusts and Probate - estate and probate matters including asset administration and distribution